-With respect to Natural Gas projects, FERC safeguards the environment by:
+With respect to Natural Gas projects, FERC safeguards the environment

 - Disclosing, analyzing and minimizing impacts where it is feasible and reasonable to do so;